MyNewAccount946/freeantivirus/README.md

 An interface that only a mother could love.
 An equally as bad cli.
 10% more bloatware than the rest.
-99% loss good at deleting the viruses than the rest.
+99% less good at deleting the viruses than the rest.